noble-assets/orbiter/docs/architecture.md

 The `Adapter` (`keeper/components/adapter.go`) serves as the interface between external cross-chain communication protocols and the internal handling of the orbiter packets.
-The role of this component is to create the expected orbiter payload out of the cross-chain metadata received.
+The role of this component is to create the expected orbiter payload from the received cross-chain metadata.

 This component does not directly adapt the incoming metadata, but keeps track internally of the available adapter controllers and routes the incoming metadata to the correct one.